|

 small but non-zero Current and Accumulated

-when trying to change the COM port using the
+up when trying to change the COM port using

 Version